FredKSchott/fflip/README.md

 ```

 ###Features & Criteria Functions
 __fflip__ also accepts functions for loading criteria and features.
 If __fflip__ is passed a funciton with no arguments it will call the function and accept the return value.
-To load asyncronously, pass a function that sends a features/criteria data object to a callback. __fflip__ will recieve the callback and set the object accordingly.
-Set the reload option to refresh the data every X seconds by calling these functions.
+To load asyncronously, pass a function that sends a features/criteria data object to a callback. __fflip__ will recieve the callback and set the data accordingly.
+Set the reload option to call these functions and refresh the data every X seconds.
 ```javascript
 // Load Features Syncronously
 var getCriteriaSync = function() {